-Challenges posed by the COVID-19 pandemic will be different for each and every business.
+Challenges posed by the COVID-19 pandemic will be different for every business.

 But one area that all companies have had to manage is the rapid switch to remote working and the task of maintaining admin and finance functions while operating with a remote team.